 Quantity ?
 Value ?
 Volume?
 Weight?

-The first parameter to which it is important to pay attention to is the price difference, therefore, between the selling price and the cost price.
+The important parameter to consider is the price difference, the difference between the selling price and the cost price.
 If you have very large price differences, you can work in terms of volume, especially if you are selling/supplying raw materials.
-If you work in distribution, my recommendation is to work in selling price ( or cost price / purchase price if you work in industry).
+If you work in distribution, my recommendation is to work in selling price (or cost price/purchase price if you work in the industry).

-The goal is increasing its revenue and its profit, so working in value will allow you to weight the products that generate the most income.
+Remember that our goal is to increase revenues and profits.
+So working with service rates that use product value will allow you to give more importance to the products that generate the most income.

 Calculations and examples on Excel